-When the refrigerator is first hooked up, press the water dispenser bar with a glass or jar until you draw and discard 1.9 to 2.8 L (2 or 3 quarts).
-The water you draw and discard rinses the tank and pipes.
+When the refrigerator is first hooked up, press the water dispenser bar with a glass or jar until you have drawn and discarded 1.9 or 2.8 L (2 or 3 quarts).
+The water you draw and discard will rinse the tank and pipes.